The weekly federal-spending brief. One email a Sunday. Free. No tracking.

 In plain English

-Funds University of Rochester's Laboratory for Laser Energetics to operate OMEGA laser facilities supporting NNSA inertial confinement fusion and high-energy-density physics research.
+Funds University of Rochester's Laboratory for Laser Energetics to operate OMEGA laser facilities supporting nuclear security research and workforce development through 2028.

 Sub-sectors